Mnemosyne (TV series): Print media

 A light novel adaptation titled Mnemosyne no Musumetachi 2008 (ムネモシュネの娘たち2008) was serialized in Hobby Japan's light novel magazine Charano! between the January and September 2008 issues.
 The light novel is written by the writer of the anime, Hiroshi Ōnogi, and illustrated by Chūō Higashiguchi.
 A single volume containing five chapters was released on April 1, 2009.

-A manga adaptation illustrated by Miss Black serialized two chapters in Kill Time Communication's male-oriented manga magazine Comic Valkyrie volume 12 on May 27, 2008 and volume 13 on July 26, 2008, respectively.
+A manga adaptation illustrated by Miss Black serialized two chapters in Kill Time Communication's oriented manga magazine Comic Valkyrie volume 12 on May 27, 2008 and volume 13 on July 26, 2008, respectively.

 Anime

 Mnemosyne is a six-episode television series of 45-minute episodes directed by Shigeru Ueda and written by Hiroshi Ōnogi.
 The animation was handled by Xebec, but planning and production was shared with Genco, that also had a part in the original concept creation.
 Original character design is by Chūō Higashiguchi, and was used as a template by the character designer for the anime version, Mitsuru Ishihara.
 Music direction was headed by Takayuki Negishi.
 The series' opening theme is "Alsatia" and the ending theme is "Cause Disarray"; both songs were written by Yama-B, composed by Syu, and performed by Galneryus.
 Funimation licensed Mnemosyne in February 2009 for a North American release under the title RIN ~Daughters of Mnemosyne~.

 The series was produced by the Yggdrasil Executive Committee which included Xebec and Genco.
 The plot of the episodes is set in Tokyo and revolves around Rin Asōgi, an immortal private investigator, as she explores the secrets of modern and near-future world and the supernatural events that surround the fictional society of immortals like herself.
 There are large time gaps in the internal chronology between the first five episodes, ranging from one to thirty years.

 The six episodes were broadcast monthly on AT-X channel in Japan, between February 3 and July 6, 2008.
 Each episode is 45 minutes long.
 Two pieces of theme music are used for the episodes: the opening theme "Alsatia" and the ending theme "Cause Disarray".
 Both were composed and performed by the Japanese metal band Galneryus.
 The series was produced to commemorate the tenth anniversary of the AT-X network it originally aired on.